eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/installation.rst

      to :bash:`eval "$java_cmd"`, by this way you can see the related errors launching the MATLAB installer.

-     - i.e. missing library *libXtst.so.6*
+     - e.g. missing library *libXtst.so.6*

 Module file